gromnitsky/apache-log-geo/README.md

 ### mmdb-lookup

-Renders the data about ip addresses in json (default) or a suitable for a shell script formats:
+Renders data about ip addresses in newline-delimited json (default) or in a shell script ready format:

 ~~~
 $ ./mmdb-lookup -h